Professional massage therapy offers a relaxing and rejuvenating experience that

 - Certified Massage Therapist (CMT)-Required to complete at least 500 hours of massage

-education and training at an approved massage therapy school.
+education and training at a CAMTC approved massage therapy school and pass a CAMTC

 - Certified Massage Practitioner (CMP)-Generally must complete at least 250 hours